casperhsia/dataScience_hw/hw01/README.md

 For example, the input can be:

-	Rscript week3_hwk.R -query max -files test.1.csv test.2.csv -out out.csv
+	Rscript hw1_104753001_CCHsia.R -query max -files ../Data/test.5.csv ../Data/test.6.csv ../Data/test.9.csv ../Data/test.1.csv -output ../Results/output.csv

-**Have to put the data in __Data__ folder, and find the output in __Result__ folder
 ##Data
+The testing data is in this folder.
 According to the -files argument.
-It will read the file in this folder.

 ##Result
 According to the -out argument.
-It will write a file and place into this folder.
+You can output the result in this folder.